dacquaviva/OCR/CloudOCR/deploy/README.md

 [PaddleOCR Paddle2ONNX Conversion Guide](https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.6/deploy/paddle2onnx/readme.md)

 This guide provides detailed steps for converting both the text detection and text recognition models to ONNX format.

+## Further Optimization

+For even better performance, especially on NVIDIA GPUs, the ONNX models can be further optimized by converting them to TensorRT format.
+TensorRT can significantly accelerate inference by using optimized CUDA kernels and mixed precision arithmetic.